EtienneCmb/visbrain/docs/sleep.rst

 After pressing one of those keys, data coming from the next window will be prompted automatically so that you can continue scoring.

 .. warning::
-   If no canvas are selected the shortcuts might be not working.
+   If no canvas are selected the shortcuts might not work.
 Simply click on a canvas (on a channel / spectrogram / hypnogram) before starting to score to avoid this issue.

 .. _scoretable: